Andxre/Image-Transformation-API/README.md

 - Requests

 ### What it does?
-The python client takes care of encoding and decoding the base64 image string.
+The python client takes care of encoding an image into base64, and decoding the return image string back into a file.
 Ensure that the target image file is in the same directory as `client.py`

 ### Usage